IIOJK Is An Open Prison, Turned Into Military Cantonment: APHC - UrduPoint

 IIOJK Is An Open Prison, Turned Into Military Cantonment: APHC

-ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Nov, 2024) The All Parties Hurriyat Conference has condemned India’s actions in occupied Jammu and Kashmir, describing the territory as an open prison and military cantonment since August 5, 2019.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Nov, 2024) The All Parties Hurriyat Conference (APHC) has condemned India’s actions in occupied Jammu and Kashmir, describing the territory as an open prison and military cantonment since August 5, 2019.

+According to Kashmir Media Service, APHC spokesman Advocate Abdul Rashid Minhas in a statement in Srinagar

 Recent Stories